List of content you will read in this article:

 12. YELLOW LAB TOOLS

-The tools are free and open-source, and they operate by submitting your website via a PhantomJS server.
+The tools are free and open-source and operate by submitting your website via a PhantomJS server.
 This enables it to gather metrics and statistics, which are then used to calculate the ranking.
 The information provided by the tool allows developers to fix mistakes and refine the site.
 Yellow Labs is free.

 One of the most important online measurement tools is GTmetrix.
 It contains a thorough review of PageSpeed and YSlow metrics.
 It offers a final rating that varies from F to A. PageSpeed, YSlow, waterfall map, video, and history are the 5 parts of the GTmetrix performance study.

-With just a free login, you can speed test your site in 7 different locations and select between Chrome and Firefox.
+You can speed-test your site in 7 different locations with a free login and select between Chrome and Firefox.
 The GTmetrix tools let you test various connections (cable, dial-up, etc.) for video replay and Adblock support.
-The video replay feature allows you to see precisely when bottlenecks in your site's loading occur, and the Adblock feature allows you to see how your site performs when no ads are present.
+The video replay feature lets you see precisely when bottlenecks in your site's loading occur, and the Adblock feature lets you see how your site performs when no ads are present.
 You have even more options with a free account.

 You will see a full history of your site's load times by comparing PageSpeed and YSlow.
 Furthermore, there are several tracking options.
-You have the option of exporting your entire test history to a CSV format.
+You can export your entire test history to a CSV format.
 GTmetrix is one of the most used website performance tools, having analyzed over 222,000,000 pages to date.
 Every second, the number increases.
 PayPal, Spotify, GoDaddy, Nike, HP, NBC, and Nordstrom are among the firms that have collaborated with GTmetrix.

-With GTmetrix, you can track the site on a regular, weekly, annual, or even hourly basis (with GTmetrix Pro).
-You must set up email alerts based on the fulfilment of certain conditions, such as the PageSpeed score falling below a certain level or the site load times exceeding a certain limit, and so on.
+With GTmetrix, you can track the site regularly, weekly, annually, or even hourly (with GTmetrix Pro).
+You must set up email alerts based on the fulfillment of certain conditions, such as the PageSpeed score falling below a certain level, the site load times exceeding a certain limit, and so on.